Mint will run courses on any aspect of the Mint Folder. We believe learning should be informative, interactive, and enhance your practice.

 If you would like Deborah to speak at your clinic or group, please contact her: firstname.lastname@example.org

-An interactive workshop on communication and consent – what do you need to do for informed consent, what should you write down?
-How can you improve your communication with patients?
+An interactive workshop on communication and consent – How can you improve your communication with patients?
+What do you need to do for informed consent, how do you gain consent? what should you write down?

 Bespoke Clinic courses

 Osteopath clinics are booking Deborah to deliver courses to their staff on communication and consent.

 Deborah lectures once per month so if you would like to book a course for your clinic enquire now while there is still availability in 2022.
 Email: email@example.com